 If any of those are the case, and somebody else has the file open, you won't be able to edit until they close it.

-The co-authoring functionality can be used with Open XML files (such as .docx or .xlsx).
-The co-authoring functionality is not available for .doc files (the Microsoft Word 93-2007 format), .rtf files, templates (including modern format .dotx, .potx), or other formats.
-It's possible the file is in one of those unsupported formats.
+The coauthoring functionality is not available for .doc files (the Microsoft Word 93-2007 format), .rtf files, templates (including modern format .dotx, .potx), or other formats.
+Additionally macro-enabled PowerPoint presentations (.pptm) or Word documents (.dotm) do not support AutoSave and thus can't be coauthored.

 Depending upon the format your file is in, the easiest solution may be to save a new copy of the file, in the modern format, and work from that new copy.